 25 Hang Ca Street, Hoan Kiem District

+If you’re wondering where to eat in Hanoi that won’t break the bank, Banh Mi 25 is it.
 Being the budget traveler I am, I am always looking for the most delicious but cheap things to eat.
-Bahn Mi sandwiches in Vietnam have to be the best budget friendly food you can get while traveling, anywhere.
+Banh Mi sandwiches in Vietnam have to be the best budget friendly food you can get while traveling, anywhere.

-While the tastiest Bahn Mi sandwiches are absolutely in Hoi An, you can still find a good spot in the Vietnamese capital as well.
+While the tastiest Banh Mi sandwiches are absolutely in Hoi An, you can still find a good spot in the Vietnamese capital as well.

 Pho Gia Truyen